lzh-mb-mod/EnhancedBattleTest/README.md

   - If you select "Random", then the behavior is the same as it is in Campaign mode: modifier will be randomly chosen and applied.

   - If you select "Average", then the bonus of the applied modifier will be the mathematical expectation of bonus of all possible modifiers.
-In this way, all the soldiers with the same equipments will have the same armor.
+In this way, all the soldiers with the same equipment will have the same armor.
 No random behavior any more.

   - If you select "None", then no modifier will be applied to equipment of soldiers.